Office of Health Care Access

 In addition, the agency continues to plan for providing access to affordable health insurance for all state residents.
 OHCA has focused on educating policy makers regarding access to health care coverage through data collection, the synthesis of information and the preparation of briefings and presentations.

-In addition to the above legislative accomplishments, OHCA maintained a continued focus on issues related to hospital finance, hospital utilization and access to health care coverage.
-Agency accomplishments include:
+In order to address its statutory requirements and fulfill its mission, OHCA regulates the constantly evolving hospital and health care industry.
+The agency maintains a focus on issues related to hospital finance, hospital utilization and access to health care coverage.
+Some key agency accomplishments are described below.

-· In accordance with Conn.
-Gen. Statutes Sec.
-19a-670, OHCA’s Annual Report on the Financial Status of Connecticut’s Short Term Acute Care Hospitals was published in February 2006.
+· In accordance with CGS Sec.
+19a-670, OHCA’s Annual Report on the Financial Status of Connecticut’s Short Term Acute Care Hospitals was published in December 2006.

-· OHCA’s Affirmative Action Plan was submitted to the Commission on Human Rights and Opportunities on February 15, 2006 and approved by the Commission at its May 11, 2006 meeting.
-This plan complies with Conn.
-Gen. Statutes Secs.
+· OHCA’s Affirmative Action Plan was submitted to the Commission on Human Rights and Opportunities on February 15, 2007 and approved by the Commission at its May 10, 2007 meeting.
+This plan complies with CGS Secs.
 46a-70 through 46a-78.

-· Published in March 2006, OHCA’s 2005 Annual Report to the Governor and the General Assembly more fully describes agency achievements, objectives, and initiatives.
+· OHCA’s 2006 Annual Report to the Governor and the General Assembly, published in April 2007 more fully describes agency achievements, objectives, and initiatives.

-· OHCA maintains a registry of health care facilities that have sought exemption from CON review in accordance with Conn.
-Gen. Statutes Sec.
+· OHCA maintains a registry of health care facilities that have sought exemption from CON review in accordance with CGS Sec.
 19a-639a.